 Your illustration will show you the following information:

-The overall cost of the mortgage, including interest, over the full mortgage term
+• The overall cost of the mortgage, including initial interest and the interest rate over the full mortgage term

 The offer document should confirm the period for which the offer is valid.